 Another way of searching for roles is by using recruitment agencies.
 Recruitment agencies work with organisations directly to help fill their vacancies.
 They are consultants that match candidates to job roles through interviews and application support.
-There are a large number of agencies that work within the UK, and some are sector specific, meaning they recruit for certain industries.
+There are many agencies that work within the UK, and some are sector specific, meaning they recruit for certain industries.
 Contacting recruitment agencies is another way of maximising your chances of finding roles as they contact you if a role that suits your interests, skills, knowledge, and experience becomes available.
-A few recruitment agencies that work well with graduates are listed below:
+Here a few recruitment agencies that work well with graduates are below: